-- 1. A case may be closed when the individual is unavailable during an extended period to complete an assessment of eligibility and the Rehabilitation Counselor has made repeated efforts to contact the individual.
+a.
+A case may be closed when the individual is unavailable during an extended period to complete an assessment of eligibility and the Rehabilitation Counselor has made repeated efforts to contact the individual.
 Repeated efforts include an attempt to elicit an individual's response such as letters, phone messages, personal contact or rescheduling missed appointments.
-A 15-day closure letter is sent after an unsuccessful attempt has been made to contact the individual. - 2.
-A closure without a determination of eligibility is not an ineligibility determination, but the closure reason must be documented in the case file and titled "Closure Summary." - C. Closure from applicant or extended evaluation conducted under a trial work experience and eligibility requirements are not met - 1.
-Ineligibility determinations must be based on clear and convincing evidence and require the completion of a Certificate of Ineligibility. - 2.
-Ineligibility determinations are made only after full consultation or after an opportunity for full consultation with the consumer or representative. - 3.
-Determinations of ineligibility must be based on one of the following: - a.
-The individual does not have a physical or intellectual disability which, for that individual, constitutes or results in a substantial impediment to employment, or - b.
-The individual does not require such services to prepare for, enter, engage in, or retain gainful employment. - 4.
+A 15-day closure letter is sent after an unsuccessful attempt has been made to contact the individual.

+- b.
+A closure without a determination of eligibility is not an ineligibility determination, but the closure reason must be documented in the case file and titled "Closure Summary." - B. Closure from applicant or extended evaluation conducted under a trial work experience and eligibility requirements are not met - a.
+Ineligibility determinations must be based on clear and convincing evidence and require the completion of a Certificate of Ineligibility. - b.
+Ineligibility determinations are made only after full consultation or after an opportunity for full consultation with the consumer or representative. - c.
+Determinations of ineligibility must be based on one of the following: - 1.
+The individual does not have a physical or intellectual disability which, for that individual, constitutes or results in a substantial impediment to employment, or - 2.
+The individual does not require such services to prepare for, enter, engage in, or retain gainful employment. - d.
 It shall be presumed that an individual can benefit in terms of an employment outcome unless the OVR can demonstrate by clear and convincing evidence that the severity of an individual's disability precludes the individual from benefiting from vocational rehabilitation services in terms of an employment outcome.
-In making the demonstration required under this paragraph concerning the severity of an individual's disability(ies), the OVR shall first provide a period of Trial Work Experience, conducted in Extended Evaluation. - 5.
-Ineligibility determinations other than for significance of disability also require clear and convincing evidence.
+In making the demonstration required under this paragraph concerning the severity of an individual's disability(ies), the OVR shall first provide a period of Trial Work Experience, conducted in Extended Evaluation. - e.
+Ineligibility determinations other than for significance of disability also require clear and convincing evidence. - f.
+Ineligible individuals must be referred to other appropriate programs. - C. Annual Review of Ineligibility Determination is required of cases with an ineligibility determination because an individual cannot benefit in terms of an employment outcome or when an extended evaluation has been terminated due to severity of the disability.
+The OVR must, with the individual, review the determination within 12 months unless the individual refuses the review, is no longer in CNMI, the individual's whereabouts are unknown or their medical condition is rapidly progressive or terminal. - D. Employment Outcomes Employment outcomes occur when a consumer is determined to have achieved an employment outcome in an integrated setting.
+Vocational rehabilitation consumers closed employed must, as a minimum have been: - a.
+Determined to be eligible; - b.
+Provided an assessment of eligibility and vocational rehabilitation needs as essential vocational rehabilitation services; - c.
+Provided appropriate vocational rehabilitation services that have contributed to the employment outcome in accordance with the IPE; and - d.
+Determined to have achieved and maintained suitable employment for at least 90 days.